Natatisha/CarND-Advanced-Lane-Lines/README.md

 After a bunch of experiments, I concluded that the balance between efficiency and lines detection is to use [Sobel derivative](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/sobel_derivatives/sobel_derivatives.html) thresholding on `x` axis.
 As for color thresholding, I’ve chosen S-channel thresholding.
 In function `processing.s_channel_threshold` I convert an RGB image to HLS, separate S channel, and drop out all pixels that are not in the threshold range.
+Finally, I use morphological dilation and erosion to make the edge lines continuous.
 The test result is:
 ![S-channel threshold](writeup_images/s_channel.png)

-The result of combined Sobel and S-channel thresholding:
+The result of combined thresholding:
 ![Combined](writeup_images/combined.png)

 ### Perspective transform